 I may begin by just sitting in front of my book.
 Afterward, I can open the first page, then read the first paragraph.
 I can commit at least 5mins for that and see if I can build momentum.

 Another example is when I am writing.
 I still haven’t established the habit of consistently writing in my blog, so I try to write more often.
 The problem is, I write only when I feel like it.

 So, how can I use the principle of starting ridiculously small?
 I start writing only the first sentence, and most of the time, the following words just come flowing.
-It’s amazing, really.
+It’s amazing.

 Then there is exercise.
-A lot of people have been talking about getting “bigger” since the start of the community quarantine.
+Many people have been talking about getting “bigger” since the start of the community quarantine.
 But did you know that 7-minutes a day is all you need to remain active?